-Almost all Wyze devices need to be connected to a 2.4 GHz Wi-Fi network with a WPA/WPA2 protocol.
-The only Wyze device that has the ability to work on a 5 GHz network is Wyze Video Doorbell Pro.
+Almost all Wyze devices must be connected to a 2.4 GHz Wi-Fi network with a WPA/WPA2 protocol.
 Keep the following in mind when checking what type of router you have:

 - Newer routers are often dual-band, with 2.4 GHz and 5 GHz bands.

 - Wyze Cam devices will not work with enterprise Wi-Fi networks that have a landing page, sign in portal or require a browser to complete the connection.

 - If your internet requires you to provide not only an SSID but also a username, account name and password, you will not be able to use Wyze Cam devices.

 - Common examples are hotels or airport public networks.

 Note: Wyze Doorbell Pro, Wyze Battery Cam Pro, and Wyze Cam Floodlight Pro are the only Wyze cameras that support 5 GHz networks.